MirantisContainers/mke-docs/content/docs/reference/backuprestore/external.md

 default   Available   20s              32s   true
 ```

-We can now create backups as usual and restore them.
-After creating a restore, the Kubernetes cluster state should resemble what it was when the backup was taken.
+You can now create backups and restore from those backups.
+After you have run a
+restore operation from a backup, the Kubernetes cluster state should resemble
+what it was at the time you created that backup.

+## Create an external backup

+To create an external backup, run:

 ```shell
 mkectl backup create --name aws-backup
 ```

-Output:
+Example Output:

 ```shell
 INFO[0000] Creating backup aws-backup...
 Backup request "aws-backup" submitted successfully.